Boystown (website): Site

 The site was launched in June 2019 and was run through the Tor network.
 The server was registered in Moldova.
 As of May 2021, the website was considered one of the largest international darknet platforms to host child pornography and had 400,000 registered users.

 Website content

 The website featured various forums and chats for communication.
 The illegal images and videos were posted on the forums and the chats where members were able to communicate with one another.
 All of the content was behind a registration process.
-There were two chat services provided, one called "Lolipub" and the other was known as "BOYSPUB".
-The child abuse materials exchanged between users were of young children and toddlers, most of which were boys, from around the world.
-The child pornographic content had various categories including "Art" (which included shotacon among other subcategories), "hardcore", "kindergarten", and "toddler".
+There were two chat services provided, one called "Lolipub" and the other known as "BOYSPUB".
+The website mainly contained sexual abuse material involving young boys.
+The child pornographic content had various categories including "Art" (which included shotacon among other subcategories), "hardcore", "Adolescents", "kindergarten", and "toddler".
 Lolipub also had rules that included banning the promotion of hurtcore.
+Each section had their restrictions.
+For instance, the "Adolescents" section should contain boys under 18 years old with visible (or shaved) pubic hair while the "Softcore" section was dedicated for the boys without pubic hair which meant that the content should explicitly show the genitals of the young boys.
+Non-nude section was dedicated to boys who cover their genitals.